Swamibhuvanesan/Image-classification-project/Explanation.md

-# Face and Eye Detection Project
+# Entire Explanation of the project

 ## Objectives